nayelibueso/TeslaSalesDataAnalyzer/README.md

-# Data Sales Data Analyzer
+# Tesla Sales Data Analyzer

 This project is designed to analyze and report on sales data for Tesla vehicles between 2016 and 2019.
 The main functionality includes reading data from three seperate CSV files coresponding to different Tesla models (Model 3, Model S, and Model X) and generating